daangn/autopprof/README.md

 ## Usage

-> If your application is running on non-linux system, you should check the
+> If your application is running on non-linux systems, you should check the
 > ErrUnsupportedPlatform error returned from `autopprof.Start()` and handle it properly.

 ```go